paulfoley/Udacity_Nanodegree-Data_Analyst/NY_Times_API-Parse/README.md

 Specifially we'll focus on getting:

-* The ritles of the top technology stories organized by section
+* The titles of the top technology stories organized by section
 * The url's of the top technology stories in list form